There are several things to look at when facing issues with the focus of the camera. The first is the autofocus setting in the camera.

 The second reason why the image could appear to be less than 100% sharp, is that the iris is set to open too far.

 By default, the camera is set up to automatically create the brightest picture given the ambient lighting circumstances.
-However, when the iris of the camera is fully opened to let in as much light as possible, the light falling through the lens onto the sensor is rather diffuse.
+However, when the iris of the camera is fully opened to let in as much light as possible, the light falling through the lens onto the sensor is rather diffuse as there is more light entering through the iris opening than there is available area on the sensor.
 This effect is known as a shallow Depth of Field.
-Below you can find an example of this effect.
-To create these screenshots, I've used a CM71-IP-W using the exact same settings each time, except for a different f-stop iris value.

 With iris fully opened